bharat-1809/glass_kit/README.md

   glass_kit: ^1.0.1
 ```

-You should then run `flutter packages get` in your terminal so as to get the package.
+You should then run `flutter packages get` in your terminal so as to get the package.<br>

-Now import the package in your `dart` code:
+Now import the package in the dart file:

 ```dart
 import 'package:glass_kit/glass_kit.dart';